object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 postorder traversal
     A traversal order in which each node is always visited *after* its children.

-Note that neither order is unique: a node can have any number of children and the definitions are silent on the order in which these are visited.
+Neither order is unique: a node can have any number of children and the definitions are silent on the order in which these are visited.
 There is furthermore no guarantee that the children of a node will be visited immediately before or after their parent, and once we look at visitors for DAGs it will